t4f1d/blog/_posts/2021-01-05-pasca-nu-muhammadiyah.md

 ## Referensi
 <small>
-<a name="foot1">1</a>: Adam Schwarz, Islam: Coming in from the Cold dalam bukunya, A Nation in Waiting, Indonesia in The 1990’s, (Sydney: Allan and Unwin, 1994), p.
+<a name="foot1">1</a>: Adam Schwarz, "Islam: Coming in from the Cold dalam bukunya, A Nation in Waiting, Indonesia in The 1990’s", (Sydney: Allan and Unwin, 1994), p.
 171. Lihat pula Deliar Noer, Gerakan Modern Islam di Indonesia 1900-1942, cet.
 I (Jakarta: LP3ES, 1980)
 </small>

 <small>